ppretzel/zotero-delete-attached-pdfs/README.md

 - New **"Delete all PDFs"** option in the right-click context menu
 - Only appears when the selected entries actually have PDF attachments
-- Shows a confirmation dialog with a preview of the affected files before deleting
 - Only removes PDF attachments – Zotero entries, metadata, and other attachments are left untouched

 ---